lispyclouds/bblgum/README.md

 The `gum` fn returns a map of exit status of calling gum and the result either as a seq of lines or coerced via `:as`.
 Exceptions are not thrown unless calling gum itself does, the status code is intended for programming for failures.

+There is also a simplified API described after examples.

 ```clojure
 (b/gum {:cmd :choose
         :opts {:no-limit true}